Breast Cancer Risk Factors, Signs, Prevention and Treatment

 The following factors may increase the risk of breast cancer:

 Age: The older we grow the higher the chances of developing breast cancer.

 Exposure to estrogen: Estrogen is a hormone which is normally produced in females and takes part in reproductive function.
 Women who are overexposed to estrogen due to early periods, late menopause or late childbirth, may be at a relatively increased risk of breast cancer.
 Post-menopausal women who take hormone replacement therapy have also been shown to have an increased chance of breast cancer.
 Once a woman stops taking hormone replacement therapy, her risk of developing breast cancer decreases.

-Obesity: Women who gain weight especially with increased waist girth, around the age of menopause, may have increased chance of breast cancer and breast cancer related death.
+Obesity: Women who gain weight especially with increased waist girth, around the age of menopause, have an increased chance of breast cancer and breast cancer related death.
 After menopause, when the ovaries stop producing estrogen, fat tissue makes this hormone, that is why obesity can increase breast cancer risk.

 Radiotherapy to chest wall and alcohol are some other factors in the list.